 .
 Prep time 5-10 minutes, baking time 15 minutes, and the finished product freezes beautifully.
 It's made from Plantains, not flour!

 |These are plantains, not bananas- They are higher in starch and lower in sugar|

 when green you can cook with them, when yellow they become sweet like a banana

-In addition, the recipe is also extremely versatile.
+The recipe is extremely versatile.
 It can be made vegetarian or vegan and can be seasoned with any kind of spice or seeds.
 It can be made savory with spices or sweet with the addition of fruit puree, pumpkin puree, etc. So this one basic recipe can yield a variety of different tasting breads.
 In addition, if you vary the amount of liquid, you can use the same recipe to make bread, crackers, chips, or even a cake like consistency.

-It's hard for me to believe that during the 4 years of writing a gluten free blog and 5 years of reading gluten free blogs and magazines, I had never come across this kind of bread recipe before.
+It's hard for me to believe that during the 4 years of writing a gluten free blog and 5 years of reading gluten free blogs and magazines, I had never come across a plantain bread bread recipe before.

-Usually, the gluten free bread recipes are made with coconut, almond, or rice flours and other hard to find expensive ingredients ; this bread is made with PLANTAINS..am inexpensive vegetable/fruit ? , not a flour .
+Usually, the gluten free bread recipes that I see on Pinterest or the Internet are made with coconut, almond, or rice flours and other hard to find expensive ingredients ; this bread is made with PLANTAINS..an inexpensive vegetable/fruit ? , not a flour .

 It's the fastest and easiest bread I have ever made and truthfully the tastiest.
 I don't know what else to say, except that if you need to eat gluten or grain free, you must try it !!

 2 organic green plantain, peeled and sliced ( cut off the ends, scored 4 sides, and peel)